Skip to content

 Gentrification – pull away the layers of wallpaper, and you can uncover any family’s shameful secrets.
 But in this post-Roe world we live in, will this one ever find a home?

 In addition to these, I have maybe another forty or so which could use some polishing and triaging.
-They are not all going to be queried.
+I will not be querying all of them.
 A few of them are probably the decent makings of books.
 And others would likely do well as freebie giveaways.
 I’ll see.

 There are some which are in various online zines, like Canaries and Killing Us Softly.